matthew-brett/uob-jupyterhub/notes.md

 ## The whole thing

+I used a new project.
+You'll need an IP for the project, as above.

 * Edit `vars.sh` to record IP, Google project name and other edits to taste.
 * Edit `config.yaml` to record domain name etc.
 * Run `. build_gjhub.sh` (Build Google JupyterHub).

 ## Procedure in steps